 This is the eighth article by John Gunnall that has appeared in Michigan Turkey Tracks.
 John is a retired school educator who has served as Superintendent of Schools for the Mattawan, Detour-Drummond Island, Crystal Falls, Hale and Banger school districts.
 Many others who have been outdoorsmen and hunters over the past eight decades have witnessed declining game populations, declining hunters within our ranks and questionable management practices in the name of ”Hunter Opportunity”, “Recruitment And Retention” and “Impact On The Economy”, among others.

 Basic to Man’s existence is an invisible tether that connects us inexplicably to the Earth’s resources.
 When any part of our planet is devalued all people and all her internal and external systems are affected.
 Currently, another man caused crisis has revealed itself in my part of the world near the small community of Belmont, Michigan.
 Belmont is located only a stone’s throw from Grand Rapids, Michigan’s second largest city.
-Over fifty years ago an area manufacturer disposed of waste material containing chemical into the Earth which today is the likely source of residents living near the dump site who are no longer able to drink the water they pump from their wells.
+Over fifty years ago an area manufacturer disposed of waste material containing chemical into the Earth which today is the likely source of residents living near the dump site who are no longer able to drink the water they pump from their wells, using the right plumbing installation , and you can explore THAHeatingAirPlumbing.com site to find services for this.
 Without dwelling on this single event and other like incidents in Michigan one can easily understand the reoccurring problems when our outdoor habitat is being largely taken for granted in Michigan.

 People in high places making decisions for us ordinary citizens know that our state’s habitat is being marginalized when we still lack a value quotient of our outdoor habitat.
 Decisions about saying ”yes” to proposals must get beyond “dollars” and “past practice” and re-introduce the once credible response of just saying “no” to matters beyond the brain-dead issues before our DNR Commissioners like “antler restrictions”, “ten brookie limits”, etc.